Included in our services is assistance in registering and purchasing access to area codes with the National Do Not Call Registry!

 |What are the Penalties for Violating the Telemarketing Sales Rule?|

 All sellers covered by the TSR must pay the appropriate fee for an area code of data before they call, or cause a telemarketer to call, any consumer within that area code, even those consumers whose telephone numbers are not on the National Registry.
-The only exceptions are for sellers that call only consumers with which they have an existing business relationship or written agreement to call, and do not access the National Registry for any other purpose.
+The only exceptions are for sellers who call only consumers with which they have an existing business relationship (if they are NOT using an automated or predictive dialer to place their calls) or consumers with which they have prior express written permission to call, and do not access the National Registry for any other purpose.
 Charities and political organizations that voluntarily want to access the National Registry to prevent calling consumers whose numbers are on the Registry may access the Registry at no cost.
 Telemarketers and service providers may access the National Registry, at no cost, through the use of their seller-client’s unique account number.

 |How much does it cost to access the National DNC Registry? |